destroyedlolo/GPMFMetersGenerator/README.md

 ![Path](Images/Path1.png)
 ![Path](Images/Path2.png)

 Displays the north-facing path.
-Based on own video telemetry or on external GPX files (typical use: when hiking or ski touring).
+Based on own video's telemetry or on external GPX files (*typical use: when hiking or ski touring*).

 ## TODO list